All Episodes

 The irony of them writing this letter, complaining about people ignoring it in power.

-Public services for women, children and victims and survivors have been cut to the bone, and too many cases are left without justice.
+Public services for women, children, and victims and survivors have been cut to the bone and too many cases are left without justice.

-Or it could be that it's not that it's cuts to services, maybe it's that those cases have gone up because something else has gone up.
+Maybe it's that those cases have gone up because something else has gone up.

 What is that?

-What what has seen uh a skyrocket is is it immigration?
+What has seen a skyrocket?

 That's the United Kingdom there at the very bottom.